ory/dockertest/README.md

 	// uses a sensible default on windows (tcp/http) and linux/osx (socket) pool, err := dockertest.NewPool("")
 	if err != nil {
+		log.Fatalf("Could not construct pool: %s", err)
+	}

+	// uses pool to try to connect to Docker err = pool.Client.Ping()
+	if err != nil {
-		log.Fatalf("Could not connect to docker: %s", err)
+		log.Fatalf("Could not connect to Docker: %s", err)
 	}

 	// pulls an image, creates a container based on it and runs it